Founding Executive & Artistic Director

 Nica Aquino (b.
 1990, Los Angeles, CA) holds a BFA in Photography from the Pacific Northwest College of Art in Portland, OR and a MA with Merit in Contemporary Visual Culture from the School of Art at Manchester Metropolitan University in the United Kingdom.
 Her work has been exhibited both nationally and internationally.

 Aside from spending her early adolescence moving between states and continents, Nica grew up within immigrant, working class inner-city neighborhoods on the cusps of Koreatown, Pico-Union & Mid-City, Los Angeles.
-She now resides in Northeast LA, where she works as a full-time curator, in addition to the work she does with Ave 50.
+She now resides in Northeast LA, where she works as an independent curator, in addition to the work she does with Ave 50.
 In her curatorial practice, Nica aims to provide a platform for artists of color and others navigating feelings of unbelonging.
 She currently directs and curates for her online art space, MATA ART GALLERY.

 (Photo by Ian Nguyen)